 On 08/20/2013 PARVIN JAMALI filed a Contract - Business lawsuit against BANK OF AMERICA HOME LOANS.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
 The Judges overseeing this case are JOANNE O'DONNELL, MICHELLE R. ROSENBLATT, DANIEL J. BUCKLEY and DAVID SOTELO.
-The case status is Pending - Other Pending.
+The case status is Disposed - Dismissed.

 Los Angeles County Superior Courts

 Stanley Mosk Courthouse

 DANIEL J. BUCKLEY